pitluga/subcontractor/README.md

 ```
 USAGE: subcontract [options] -- executable
     -r, --rvm RVM                    run in a specific RVM
     -d, --chdir PATH                 chdir to PATH before starting process
+    -s, --signal SIGNAL              signal to send to process to kill it, default TERM
 ```

 An example Procfile tells the story

 ```
 rails: rails s
-another_app: subcontract --rvm ruby-1.8.7-p249@another_app --chdir ../another_app -- rails s -p 3001
+another_app: subcontract --rvm ruby-1.8.7-p249@another_app --chdir ../another_app --signal INT -- rails s -p 3001
 ```

 Here another_app will be launch from the sibling directory another_app and will use the rvm ruby-1.8.7-p249@another_app.
+As you can see, the command that we wish to use to launch our application follows the double dashes (--).

 ### Contributions
 * Fork the project